 In addition, there are many different spin and orbital angular momentum observables.
-How there different quantities contribute to the hadronic spin is representation dependent.
+How these different quantities contribute to the hadronic spin is representation dependent.
+As a consequence, is important to know how these operators are precisely defined and how they are related to experimental observables.